 Tips and advice on how you can stay in control of your gambling to keep it fun and ensure you are always gambling responsibly can be found below.
-If you are concerned about your gambling or a friend or family member there are some tips on where to seek professional help and how Free Super Tips can help you gamble responsibly.
+If you are concerned about your gambling or that of a friend or family member, there are some tips on where to seek professional help and how Free Super Tips can help you gamble responsibly.

 Free Super Tips Responsible Gambling Tips

-- Only gamble with money you can afford to lose – gamble with money that you set aside for fun, like going out for drinks or to the cinema.
-Never use money that you need for important things like rent, bills or food.
+- Only gamble with money you can afford to lose – Never gamble with money that you need for essentials, such as rent, bills or food.

-- Set a money limit in advance – set a limit on how much money you are willing to lose before you bet or play.
-If you win, enjoy the money but if you lose you must quit and walk away.
+- Set a money limit in advance – Set a limit on how much money you are willing to lose before you bet or play.
+If you reach that number, it’s time to walk away.

-- Set a time limit in advance – set a time limit for how much time you can afford to spend gambling and stop when you reach it.
+- Set a time limit in advance – Set a time limit for how long you can afford to spend gambling and stop when you reach it.